 Environment consciousness is no longer a buzzword, it is slowly getting entrenched in many of our lives.
-Blame it on the increasing climate-change-induced weather vagaries and growing resentment against government inaction, many of you have decided to contribute towards the environment in your own little way.
+Blame it on the increasing climate-change-induced weather vagaries and growing resentment against government inaction, many of you have decided to contribute to the environment in your own little way.

 One of the easiest mediums to contribute to nature is planting trees.
 The benefits of trees are innumerable – supply the oxygen in the atmosphere, absorb pollutants from the air we breathe, prevent soil erosion, and provide fruits & vegetables, as well as a natural home to biodiversity.
 In addition, forests provide jobs and livelihoods to millions of people across the globe.

 However, with an alarming rate of deforestation due to agriculture, cattle ranching, construction activities, wildfires, etc, the planet is fast losing its natural wonder.
 If we really want to fight Climate Change collectively, forests and trees will play a huge role.
 As per National Geographic, “Between 1990 and 2016, the world lost 502,000 square miles (1.3 million square kilometers) of the forest, according to the World Bank — an area larger than South Africa.”

-Therefore, as a society, we need to drastically ramp up the efforts in planting more trees, but as an individual, it is sometimes challenging to find the right place and resources.
+Therefore, as a society, we need to ramp up the efforts in planting more trees drastically, but as an individual, it is sometimes challenging to find the right place and resources.

-The company/environmental organization plants a tree on behalf of the customer and share details of those trees in a digital certificate to their customers.
+The company/environmental organization plants a tree on behalf of the customer and shares details of those trees in a digital certificate to their customers.
 The certificate allows the company to do its green branding and also allows customers to share this experience on social media.

-The initiatives like these not only help companies brand themselves from an environmental perspective, it also gives you the opportunity to offset your carbon footprint of using a product.
+The initiatives like these not only help companies brand themselves from an environmental perspective, it also gives you the opportunity to offset your carbon footprint by using a product.

 Here is a list of Indian Companies that plant a tree for every product you buy from them.